 GABON© Brent Stirton/Getty Images for FAO, CIFOR, CIRAD, WCS

 The forests in the Congo Basin are home to an extremely rich diversity of animal and plant life.
 The Mulundu Department in the Ogooué-Lolo Province, is home to a diversity and abundance of wildlife, which provide an important source of protein and income for communities in small rural villages.
 However, the growing demand for wild meat in secondary towns and metropolitan areas could affect the availability of resources for these village communities.

-The SWM Project in Gabon aims to promote sustainable management of village hunting and the local wild meat trade, whilst increasing the supply of alternative proteins.
-SWM activities in Gabon are coordinated by CIRAD, in collaboration with local communities and Gabon’s Ministry of Water and Forests
+The SWM Programme in Gabon aims to promote sustainable management of village hunting and the local wild meat trade, whilst increasing the supply of alternative proteins.
+SWM activities in Gabon are coordinated by CIRAD, in collaboration with local communities and Gabon’s Ministry of Water and Forests.

 DID YOU KNOW?

-- A working group, chaired by the Ministry of Water and Forests of Gabon, is working on the National Strategy for Game Hunting and Trade to improve the legal framework for hunting in Gabon.
+- The Ministry of Water and Forests is working with the SWM Programme on a National Hunting and Game Trade Strategy to improve the legal framework for hunting in Gabon.